-The Panasonic Lumix DC-G9 and the Sony Alpha A6300 are two enthusiast cameras that were officially introduced, respectively, in November 2017 and February 2016.
-Both the G9 and the A6300 are mirrorless interchangeable lens cameras that are based on a Four Thirds (G9) and an APS-C sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Sony provides 24 MP.
+The Panasonic Lumix DC-G9 and the Sony Alpha A6300 are two enthusiast cameras that were revealed to the public, respectively, in November 2017 and February 2016.
+Both the G9 and the A6300 are mirrorless interchangeable lens cameras that are based on a Four Thirds (G9) and an APS-C (A6300) sensor.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is considerably smaller (39 percent) than the Panasonic G9.
 Moreover, the A6300 is substantially lighter (39 percent) than the G9.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Micro Four Thirds Lens Catalog (G9) and the Sony E-Mount Lens Catalog (A6300).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.